-

 In the context of global competition for talent, EU Member States need to expand on existing intra-EU initiatives for foreign talent and to replicate best practices on social inclusion and retention.
 Enhancing the integration and social inclusion of migrants meets key European objectives of equality and social cohesion, essential for a dynamic economy that benefits all.

-During the 16 months from 1 November 2022 until 29 February 2024, IOM Denmark and IOM Germany will develop various materials, including a modular guidebook showcasing practical experiences and best practices with talent retention in selected EU Member States.
+From 1 November 2022 until 31 May 2024, IOM Denmark and IOM Germany will develop various materials, including a modular guidebook showcasing practical experiences and best practices with talent retention in selected EU Member States.
+The Talent Hub project ended on 31 May 2024.

 The guidebook can be applied to different EU stakeholders seeking varied input on their challenges on talent retention, attraction and circulation in their national contexts.

-The project concludes with the formulation of a concept note on a Talent Hub EU coordination mechanism (collaboration & knowledge sharing mechanism of best practices) and a final workshop in February 2024.
+The project concluded with the formulation of a concept note on a Talent Hub EU coordination mechanism (collaboration & knowledge sharing mechanism of best practices) and a final workshop on 15 May 2024.

-The project is funded by the European Union via the Technical Support Instrument and implemented by IOM, in cooperation with the European Commission.
+The project was funded by the European Union via the Technical Support Instrument and implemented by IOM, in cooperation with the European Commission.

 Project Materials